anush-nepal/climate-risk-equity-analysis/README.md

 - **Analysis**: Event study methodology with statistical hypothesis testing
 - **Tools**: Python, Pandas, SciPy, Matplotlib, Seaborn

-**Disclosure** This analysis was conducted independently with all data collection, statistical testing, and interpretation performed by the author.
+**Disclosure**: This analysis was conducted independently with all data collection, statistical testing, and interpretation performed by the author.
 Claude AI was used for writing structure and presentation.

 ## Repository Structure
 **notebooks/**